-Images and Vector Main Window
+Images and Vectors

 - No Conversion: Images are not converted

-Notes: In the PDF context, conversion to the Document Color Space is also referred to as normalizing and is a common practice.
+Notes: In the PDF context, conversion to the Document Color Space is also referred to as normalizing and is common practice.
 For the conversion of pure pixel data (PSD, TIFF, JPEG) the two-step conversion using Convert to Document Color Space is usually not recommended.

 - To Target Color Space: Converts the image data from the source color space to the profile selected under Target Color Space without first converting it to the Document Color Space.

 Use CMYK Conversion: Files composed of grayscale images can also be converted using the setting Use CMYK Conversion.
 The gray components are converted with the same settings used for CMYK.
 If a DeviceLink conversion by SmartLink is selected under CMYK, the gray images remain gray even after the conversion and are not built up in four colors.